der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordUrls.md

 ### Returns:
 |Type|Description|
 |-|-
-Object|The custom parameters of the keyword as a map of the following form: {key1: 'value1', key2: 'value2', key3: 'value3'}.
+Object|Custom parameters of the keyword as a map of the following form: {key1: 'value1', key2: 'value2', key3: 'value3'}.

 ## <a name="getfinalurl"></a>getFinalUrl
 Returns the final URL of this keyword.